Hello, I’m Leigh

 • You will come across people peddling miracle supplements with no clinical proof of efficacy

-• You will come across posts that may trigger you
+• You will also come across posts that anger or trigger you

 Still not sure?

-You’ve been recently diagnosed, or self-diagnosed.
-Do any of these feel familiar:
+You’ve been diagnosed or self-identify as neurodivergent.
+Do any of the following feel familiar?

 • While it feels a relief to know, now you want to move forward with a fresh and positive perspective